-When I first started my current bar job two months back there were some glaring omissions to the bar set-up.
-There was no simple syrup; there was no fresh citrus of any kind.
-I made simple syrup in the kitchen and put it in an old break bottle with a partially torn off label.
-Citrus, easy pickin' in the walk-in, was brought up from the basement at the start of my shifts.
+I made simple syrup in the restaurant kitchen and put it in an old break bottle (emptied out booze bottle) with a partially torn off label, so folk wouldn't mistake it for alcohol, and put it in the well in place of the Sweet and Sour bottle.
+I brought up an apron-load of citrus (easy pickin' in the walk-in) from the basement at the start of my shifts.
+Apparently, no other bartender had gone down into the bowels of the restaurant.
+The stairs leading down to the basement were treacherous and there was a rumor of rats.
 After hearing from the owner that my s.s. should be in a different container, so as not to rankle the inspection folk, I brought in a label-free bottle that used to house incredibly fine scotch that the husband and I recently polished off, and poured the sugar water into it.
-For about a month, this arrangement worked well.
+For six months, this arrangement worked well.

-Yesterday, I came into work, and found, to my dismay, that the simple syrup bottle I use to make yummy drinks with like this one:
+Then one day I came into work, and found, to my dismay, that the simple syrup I used to make drinks with like this one--

 was gone.
-I looked around a bit before I started to squawk about it to my co-workers.
+I looked around a bit for the missing bottle before I started to squawk about it to my co-workers.

 "The Monday night bartender took it home," said the busser, David.
 "He did what?!?!"
 I said louder than was absolutely necessary.
 David was like, "I didn't know.
 I thought maybe he had talked to you, and you told him it was okay to take it."
 After hearing from David, I phoned Edmond, my sticky-fingered co-worker, and left a WTF? message on his machine.
-He returned my call and left a message that was some tripe about "well, I heard you quit, and no one uses the simple syrup, and I liked the bottle, so I took it."
-I guess he lives in a world where no one gives two weeks' notice, or any notice, for that matter.
-Jerk.
+He returned my call and left a message that was some tripe about "well, I heard you quit, and no one here uses simple syrup, and I liked the bottle, so I took it."
+I had quit, but was still working for the next two weeks, so I was NOT DONE with using simple syrup yet.

-Edmond, around my age, and seemingly decent-looking in appearance, had worked at the restaurant full-time as a bartender up until November.
+Edmond, around my age, and sorta decent-looking, had worked at the restaurant full-time as a bartender up until a few months before I was hired on.
 Edmond was also the guy who, having come back on a "fill in" basis, trained me.
 He'd quit, he said, because he wanted to focus on some "at home" job that I was only vaguely interested in hearing about at that time.

 As I became settled in to my new digs, I began hearing about the real reason Ed didn't work at the restaurant anymore.
-Flashback to November: Edmond, having found god seven years' prior in a really serious way, was told by god to "stop serving people alcoholic beverages."
-This bit of info. can be substantiated by a handful of people at the restaurant.
+Edmond, having found God seven years' prior in a really serious way, was told by God to "stop serving people alcoholic beverages."
+This bit of info. could be substantiated by a handful of people at the restaurant.
 God told him to stop, so he quit tending bar.
-(Although he's now back two days weekly serving drinks to those in need, so did he have to ask god for permission first in order to do so?)
-Oh, and, did god tell him to steal my bottle, too?
-I should ask him that tomorrow when I go into the restaurant to retrieve my stolen goodie.
-Like I really give a fig about the bottle, but hey, it's the principle of the matter.
+(Although he's now back two days weekly serving drinks to those in need, so did he have to ask God for permission first in order to do so?)
+Oh, and, did God tell him to pinch my bottle, too?
+I should ask him that tomorrow when I go into the restaurant to retrieve it.
+If he'd just asked to have it, then I would have given him the bottle, but it was the principle of the matter.